InMobi

 Furthermore, he led his men to last year's World Test Championship by defeating India at The Oval and they remain on track to defend that title as they currently remain second on the WTC table behind their Border-Gavaskar Trophy rivals.

-With 10 days between the premature end of the first Test and the start of the day-night second match at Adelaide Oval starting December 6, it's also been suggested some out-of-form batters might benefit from some match practice over coming days.
+With 10 days between the premature end of the first Test and the start of the day-night second match at Adelaide Oval on December 6, it's also been suggested some out-of-form batters might benefit from some match practice over coming days.

 But Cummins dismissed the notion that belatedly shoe-horning a Test player into the upcoming Prime Minister's XI match involving India in Canberra, or even sending them back for a round of Premier Cricket was on the radar.